-Priority Agency Request Explanation Location 10/17 DSNY Provide more on- street trash cans and recycling containers Fund the NYC Department of Sanitation for the placement of larger "rat-proof" garbage containers with lids in CB8, preferably solar powered compactor baskets.
-We ask the agency to work closely with neighborhood groups and local BID's to find funding for this request.
-Community Wide
+Priority Agency Request Explanation Location 8/14 DSNY Provide new or increase number of sanitation trucks and other equipment Fund the NYC Department of Sanitation for the placement of "rat-proof" garbage containers with lids in CD8, preferably solar powered compactor baskets.
+We ask the agency work closely with neighborhood groups and local BIDs to find funding for this request.